top of page

 These green spaces offer a tranquil retreat from bustling tourist spots!
 They are perfect for a picnic or a quiet afternoon with a good book.

-Pamukkale location: in the Denizli Province of Turkey, about 19 kilometers from the city of Denizli.
+Pamukkale is located in the Denizli Province of Turkey, about 650 kilometers and 19 kilometers from the city of Denizli.
 The closest airport is Denizli Cardak Airport, about an hour's drive from Pamukkale.

-Visitors can also reach Pamukkale by bus or car from cities like Istanbul and Ankara.
+Visitors can reach Pamukkale by plane, bus or car from cities like Istanbul and Ankara.

 Pamukkale from Istanbul